Desktop App

 - System tray integration for background operation

-- Bundled JRE -- users do not need to install Java separately
+- Bundled JRE 21 — users never install Java

-- Local-first data storage in the user directory
+- Local-first data — everything in a user directory

 | Platform | Architecture | Status |